Ride the Pamir Highway

 Our group sizes are always small, allowing for an intimate experience of the cultures we meet along our path.
 On the Ultimate Pamir Highway route, group sizes are dictated by the size of the homes we will be staying in.
 Our group is usually 7 expeditioners, a guide and mechanic.
 We usually find groups are made of like-minded people, both male and female, from a wide age range, and where motorcycles are involved, this is particularly true.

 Why have you chosen such small engined bikes?

 In the words of our guide “the Pamir highway kills bikes”.
 And he should know!
-Our local guides have huge experience of working in these often hostile terrains, and after trying – and in most cases still owning – almost every type of bike imaginable (including the usual GS, KTM etc) have opted for the lightweight, mechanically simple and hugely robust Suzuki DRZ400.
-The bikes cope very well with the bumps and lumps and are comfortable both on and off the pegs.
-If your drop a bike, it likely won’t break and you’ll be able to pick it and yourself back up without needing a support team and a crane.
+Our local guides have huge experience of working in these often hostile terrains, and after trying – and in most cases still owning – almost every type of bike imaginable (including the usual GS, KTM etc), have opted for a mix of lightweight, mechanically simple and hugely robust Suzuki DRZ400 and Honda CRF250L machines.
+The bikes both cope very well with the bumps and lumps and are comfortable both on and off the pegs.
+If you drop a bike, it likely won’t break and you’ll be able to pick it and yourself back up without needing a support team and a crane.
 We are huge fans.

 How is this different to other itineraries in Tajikistan and Kyrgyzstan I’ve seen?

 We’ve been doing this route for some time and we do it differently from others.
 Our groups are small and our focus is on travelling first and motorcycles second.
 This means our daily mileages are low as there is just too much to see to be tearing through at breakneck pace everywhere.
 Other tours cover our mileage in far less time, and we wish them well – it just isn’t our desire to rush through.
 Remember, our ethos is to take the time to stop, breathe and take it all in.